Amenhotep III: Health and death

 Amenhotep's greatest attested regnal date is Year 38, which appears on wine jar-label dockets from Malkata.
 He may have lived briefly into an unrecorded Year 39 and died before the wine harvest of that year.
 Reliefs from the wall of the temple of Soleb in Nubia and scenes from the Theban tomb of Kheruef, Steward of the King's Great Wife, Tiye, depict Amenhotep as a visibly weak and sick figure.
-Scientists believe that in his final years he suffered from arthritis and became obese.
-Further, a forensic examination of his mummy shows that he was probably in constant pain during his final years owing to his worn and cavity-pitted teeth.
-An examination of his mummy by the Australian anatomist Grafton Elliot Smith concluded that the pharaoh had died at between 40 and 50 year.
+Scientists believe that in his final years he suffered from arthritis and obesity.
+Further, a forensic examination of his mummy revealed worn and cavity-pitted teeth which must have inflicted constant pain.
+An examination of the mummy by the Australian anatomist Grafton Elliot Smith concluded that the pharaoh had died between the age of 40 and 50.

-He was survived by at least one child, his successor, Amenhotep IV, and by his wife Tiye, who is known to have outlived him by at least twelve years, as she is mentioned in several Amarna letters that are dated from her son's reign as well as depicted at a dinner table with Akhenaten and his royal family in scenes from the tomb of Huya, which were made during Year 9 and Year 12 of her son's reign.
+He was survived by at least one child, his successor Amenhotep IV.
+His wife Tiye is known to have outlived him by at least twelve years, as she is mentioned in several Amarna letters dated from her son's reign, as well as depicted at the royal dinner table in Akhenaten's years 9 and 12, in scenes from the tomb of Huya.

 Foreign leaders communicated their grief at the pharaoh's death, with Tushratta saying:

+Burial and mummy

-Amenhotep was buried in the Western Valley of the Valley of the Kings, in Tomb WV22.
-Sometime during the Third Intermediate Period, his mummy was moved from this tomb and was placed in a side chamber of KV35 along with several other pharaohs of the Eighteenth and Nineteenth Dynasties, where it lay until it was discovered by Victor Loret in 1898.
+Amenhotep was buried in tomb WV22 in the Western Valley of the Valley of the Kings outside of Thebes.
+The tomb is the largest in the West Valley of the Kings and includes two side chambers for his Great Royal Wives, Tiye and Sitamun.
+However, it does not seem that either woman was buried there.
+During the reign of Smendes in the Third Intermediate Period, Amenhotep's mummy was later moved to the mummy cache in KV35 along with several other pharaohs of the Eighteenth and Nineteenth Dynasties, where it lay until discovered by Victor Loret in 1898.

-Mummy and burial

 For the 18th dynasty, the mummy shows an unusually heavy use of subcutaneous stuffing to make the mummy look more lifelike.
-Amenhotep was buried in the Valley of the Kings outside of Thebes, in the tomb labeled WV 22.
-The tomb is the largest in the West Valley of the Kings and includes two side chambers for his Great Royal Wives, Tiye and Sitamun.
-However, it does not seem as if either woman was buried there.
-Amenhotep's mummy was later moved to the mummy cache in KV35, during the reign of Smendes.

-In the present day, Amenhotep's mummy has the inventory number CG 61074.
+The mummy has museum inventory number CG 61074.

-In 1980, James Harris and Edward F. Wente conducted X-ray examinations of New Kingdom Pharaoh's crania and skeletal remains, which included the mummified remains of Amenhotep III.
-The authors determined that the royal mummies of the 18th Dynasty bore strong similarities to contemporary Nubians with slight differences.

 In April 2021, his mummy was moved from the Museum of Egyptian Antiquities to the National Museum of Egyptian Civilization, along with those of 17 other kings and 4 queens in an event termed the Pharaohs' Golden Parade.